 - 20 g of dry yeast

-- 940 g of flour (the dough should be very lose, but still hold together, so if it’s more of a liquid batter, you might need to add a tiny amount of more flour, but be careful, too much flout makes it a compact bread that will make people hate you)
+- 940 g of flour (the dough should be very lose, but still hold together, so if it’s more of a liquid batter, you might need to add a tiny amount of more flour, but be careful, too much flour and it becomes a compact bread)

 - 170 g of sugar